Cariboo – Applied Adaptation Research Strategic Plan [cb12]

 |Other Partners||Cariboo Agricultural Research Alliance (CARA), BC Agriculture and Climate Adaptation Research Network (BC-ACARN), Young Agrarians|

-Climate change projections for more variability in conditions across the seasons will increase the complexity of management for agriculture.
-Local research, including evaluation of technologies, practices and production systems, will support producers with managing through a range of conditions.
-Effective sharing of research results and knowledge transfer is also a high priority for Cariboo producers.
+Climate change is resulting in more variability in conditions across the seasons, which is increasing the complexity of managing agricultural operations.
+Local research, including evaluation of technologies, practices and production systems, will support producers in managing through a range of conditions.

-The development of a regional applied adaptation research strategic plan will identify and leverage opportunities between research institutions and producer associations and coordinate dialogue between producers and researchers.
-The activities to develop this strategy will also serve to engage new groups within the agricultural sector who may be under serviced due to a lack of industry association connections or other barriers.
-The strategy will identify immediate, medium-term and future research priorities and will support a strong and clear research direction for CARA.
-The project will form a scientific advisory committee, engage under-represented groups in CARA, summarize and refine research priorities and develop a minimum of two research projects.
+Development of this strategic plan will identify and leverage opportunities between research institutions and producer associations and facilitate dialogue between producers and researchers.
+It will also serve to engage new groups within the agricultural sector who may be underserved due to a lack of industry association connections or other challenges.